dotnet/csharplang/proposals/low-level-struct-improvements.md

 Misc Notes:
 - The  `DoesNotEscapeAttribute` will be defined in the `System.Runtime.CompilerServices` namespace.
-- The `DoesNotEscapeAttribute` cannot be combined with the `[ThisRefEscapes]` attribute, doing so results in an error.
+- The `DoesNotEscapeAttribute` cannot be combined with the `[RefThisEscapes]` attribute, doing so results in an error.
 - The `DoesNotEscapeAttribute` will be emitted as a `modreq`
 ## Considerations

 ### Keywords vs. attributes
 This design calls for using attributes to annotate the new lifetime rules for `struct` members.
 This also could've been done just as easily with contextual keywords.
-For instance: `scoped` and `escapes` could have been used instead of `DoesNotEscape` and `ThisRefEscapes`.
+For instance: `scoped` and `escapes` could have been used instead of `DoesNotEscape` and `RefThisEscapes`.

 Keywords, even the contextual ones, have a much heavier weight in the language than attributes.
 The use cases these features solve, while very valuable, impact a small number of developers.
 Consider that only a fraction of high end developers are defining `ref struct` instances and then consider that only a fraction of those developers will be using these new lifetime features.
 That doesn't seem to justify adding a new contextual keyword to the language.